Coldplay in Abu Dhabi: Long wait, 'triple' cab fare; attendees share hurdles, tips for concert

 For Riya Rahiman, who flew to Dubai from Delhi, the shuttle bus situation was equally frustrating.
 "There were no signs anywhere and security guards gave conflicting information,” she said.
 “It took us over an hour to get on the shuttle bus to take us back to our parking area in Sas Al Nakhl.
 Once we got on the bus, though, it (journey) was smooth.”

-Dubai resident Zain Mrayya agreed that lack of signs were an issue.
-“There were no signs to guide us to the shuttle buses; everyone was completely lost, and the queues were worth 3 hours of waiting - it was a nightmare,” described the Palestinian expat.
-She also found the queue for food was “mad, and we had to wait for over an hour for the food to get ready”.
+Dubai resident Zain Mrayya agreed that the lack of signs was an issue.
+“There were no signs to guide us to the shuttle buses; everyone was completely lost, and the queues were worth three hours of waiting — it was a nightmare,” described the Palestinian expat.
+She also said the queue for food was “mad, and we had to wait for over an hour for the food to get ready”.

 She said she reached Al Raha’s park and ride at 2.30pm and found it “relatively empty”.
 The 28-year-old also added that her drive back to Dubai was fairly breezy.